Forensic Loan Review and Mortgage Loan Securitization Audits

 • A loan audit should be in writing with an analysis indicating problem areas that your client should know about.

-• In the end, a loan audit should give the client a clear indication on how best to proceed with negotiations for better mortgage terms for the client.
+• In the end, a loan audit should give the client a clear indication on how best to proceed with potential litigation or negotiations for better mortgage terms for the client.